canopas/iOS-developer-roadmap/README.md

 * Notes:
     - App should support all iPhone and iPad
     - Project should be under version control system(use git)
+    - Use [Alamofire](https://github.com/Alamofire/Alamofire) for API call
+    - Cell first show name only and it expand on tap or button like down arrow and show email and city

 * Features:
      - Delete user on long press.